Destinations Greece The Cyclades Santorini

 Akrotiri

 Red volcanic sand against red cliffs at the southern tip of the island, a 5-minute coastal walk from the Akrotiri site parking lot.
 Note: do not swim under the cliffs.
-Rockfall has closed the beach itself in recent years; the viewpoint is the legitimate visit.
-Photogenic, slightly dangerous from the cliff above, never noon.
-Pair with the Akrotiri site visit.
+Rockfall has closed the beach itself in recent years, so the viewpoint is the visit.
+The cliff above is unstable in places.
+There is no shade at noon.
+Do it on the same loop as the Akrotiri site.

 Viewpoint only — no swim5-min walk from Akrotiri parkingAvoid noon